-- They could lead to night sweats: sleeping in a warm room while sleeping on a memory foam mattress could lead to sweaty nights, causing wet bedclothes and pajamas
+They Can Cause Night Sweats: sleeping in a warm room while sleeping on a memory foam mattress could lead to sweaty nights, causing wet bedclothes and pajamas

-- They can cause an uncomfortable or disrupted sleep: memory foam is typically not immediately responsive, as you move around it takes a few seconds for the mattress to spring back, a pressure relieving mattress could be a hot mattress solutions
+- They Can Make You Uncomfortable and Disrupt Sleep: memory foam is typically not immediately responsive, as you move around it takes a few seconds for the mattress to spring back, a pressure relieving mattress could be a hot mattress solutions

 Use a Cooling Pad or Topper for Your Mattress

-If your memory foam too hot, a cooling pad or mattress topper could be a memory foam mattress too hot solution.
+If your memory foam too hot, a cooling mattress topper could be an easy solution.
 Down and alternative mattress toppers are light and fluffy and in some cases could be more breathable than memory foam.
 They come in a range of sizes and are an affordable option than changing your mattress.

 Use a Cooling Pillow

 Just like choosing the right mattress, sheets, and pillows to bring cooling relief.
 The right pajamas could make you feel cool as a cucumber too.
-Soft and luscious organic cotton or linin pajamas are more breathable than heavy fibers so if you’re sleeping hot, it could be memory foam mattress too hot solution.
+Soft and luscious organic cotton or linen pajamas are more breathable than heavy fibers.

 Keep Lamps and Electronics Away From Your Bed